 VISITING OUR CLINICS

 Upon arrival, patients can expect to be asked if they are experiencing potential COVID-19 symptoms, and have their temperature taken.
-At that point, there are three paths:
+At that point, there are two paths:

-- Patients may be asked to wear a mask and be able to proceed with their scheduled appointment, but will be required to wear the mask throughout the duration of their time at CCNW.
+- Patients may be allowed to proceed with their appointment, but will be required to wear the mask throughout the duration of their time at CCNW.

-- Patients may be directed to go to an Urgent Care or Emergency Department.
+- Patients may be directed to go to an Urgent Care, Emergency Department or a Spokane County screening location.

 NEW CHECK-IN PROCESS (RADIATION THERAPY PATIENTS ONLY)